 Feel free to let me know in the email if there is anything specific you’re excited to find out about or any health concerns you have that you would like me to focus on.

-I will then analyse the photos and write a report of findings, which will be emailed to you within one week.
+I will then analyse the photos and write a report of findings, which will be emailed to you within two weeks.